-A colour analyst is using the drapes in order to get your skin to react to the colour.
-What determines how your skin reacts?
-Your skin’s undertone, not to be confused with overtone.
+Is it possible to tell what season someone is just by looking at them?
+Sadly not.
+This is because any season can have any combination of hair/eye/skin colour.
+The only way you can ascertain what season someone is, is by draping them.
+This is because your skin’s undertone, not overtone, is what’s responsible for your colouring.
 Someone’s skin can look yellow (warm) in colour but still have a cool (blue) undertone, and vice versa.
-A colour analysis session using a set of precision-dyed drapes is the only way to find out what undertone you have, and therefore what set of colours (season) suits you best.
+A colour analysis session using a set of precision-dyed drapes is the only way to find out what undertone you have, and therefore what set of colours (what season) suits you best.
 Everyone’s colouring is unique.
 You may have the same hair and eye colour as someone else, but that doesn’t mean your season will be the same.

-Interested in having your colours analysed by me?
+Interested in having your colours analysed?

 All the information you need, including how to book, is on my ‘What to expect at your colour analysis session‘ post.